QED-it/orchard/book/src/design/circuit/zsa-note-commit.md

-# ZSA Orchard NoteCommit
+# OrchardZSA NoteCommit

-For ZSA Orchard protocol, the $\NoteCommit$ is defined as follows
+In the OrchardZSA protocol, the $\NoteCommit$ function is defined as follows:
 $$
 \mathsf{NoteCommit^{OrchardZSA}_{rcm}}(
 \DiversifiedTransmitBaseRepr,